John Jay: Secretary of Foreign Affairs

 Jay as he appears at the National Portrait Gallery in Washington, D.C.

 Jay served as the second Secretary of Foreign Affairs from 1784 to 1789, when in September, Congress passed a law giving certain additional domestic responsibilities to the new department and changing its name to the Department of State.
 Jay served as acting Secretary of State until March 22, 1790.
 Jay sought to establish a strong and durable American foreign policy: to seek the recognition of the young independent nation by powerful and established foreign European powers; to establish a stable American currency and credit supported at first by financial loans from European banks; to pay back America's creditors and to quickly pay off the country's heavy War-debt; to secure the infant nation's territorial boundaries under the most-advantageous terms possible and against possible incursions by the Indians, Spanish, the French and the English; to solve regional difficulties among the colonies themselves; to secure Newfoundland fishing rights; to establish a robust maritime trade for American goods with new economic trading partners; to protect American trading vessels against piracy; to preserve America's reputation at home and abroad; and to hold the country together politically under the fledgling Articles of Confederation.

+1788-89 presidential election

+In the 1788–89 presidential election, Jay received nine electoral votes, coming in third place behind George Washington and John Adams.
+He received three electoral votes from Delaware, five electoral votes from New Jersey, and one from Virginia.